Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Truncation of the Hessian Matrix

 Consequently, the convergence of finite-dimensional approximations (such as matrix truncations) is contingent upon preserving the spectral topology of the underlying operator.
 For operators with a compact resolvent, such as the stiffness matrix of a fixed-boundary elastic string or a confining potential well, truncation is mathematically well-posed; the Min-Max principle guarantees that the eigenvalues of the finite projection converge variationally to the exact discrete eigenvalues of the operator \cite{Courant1953}.
 Conversely, for operators exhibiting a \emph{continuous spectrum}, characteristic of translationally invariant systems like infinite lattices, free fields, or acoustic scattering, finite-dimensional truncation is topologically ill-posed.
 In these regimes, the discrete eigenvalues of the truncated matrix attempt to approximate a continuous spectral density, resulting in "spectral pollution" or spurious eigenvalues that depend on the truncation dimension $N$ rather than physical parameters \cite{Bottcher1999}.

 To this end, we are interested in showing that, at least for the search for negative points in the spectrum, truncation can still work and be mathematically justified.
-Building on the analytical methods developed in \cite{Kiessling2025}, we now establish a robust justification for matrix truncation that is valid for any $\gamma > 0$.
-Our strategy is to analyze the stability of the normal state by examining the Hessian of the free energy.
-We will show that this infinite-dimensional operator can be transformed into a more convenient mathematical space, where its spectral properties guarantee that a finite matrix approximation is indeed valid.
+We now explain the analytical methods developed in \cite{Kiessling2025} that establish a robust justification for the Hessian matrix truncation that is valid for any $\gamma > 0$.
+The authors in \cite{Kiessling2025} showed that the transition temperature $T_c$ corresponds to the largest eigenvalue $\mathfrak{g(\gamma)}$ of a compact operator $\mathfrak{G}$.
+We show that this is equivalent to the standard procedure of finding the temperature $T_c$ at which the lowest eigenvalue of the Hessian matrix crosses zero.

 The stability of the normal state is determined by the second-order variation of the free energy, which defines a quadratic form, or Hessian operator, $K^{(2)}$.
 Its action on the sequence $\Theta = (\theta_n)$ is given by: